 Communities contain collections, which are groupings of related content.
-A collection may only appear in one community at this time.
+A collection may appear in more than one community.

 Each collection is composed of items, which are the basic archival elements of the archive.
 Each item is owned by one collection.
 Additionally, an item may appear in additional collections; however every item has one and only one owning collection.